 3. Corporate Seal

-4. Execution of Documents
+5. Execution of Documents

-Contracts, documents or instruments in writing-requiring execution by the Corporation may be signed by any two (2) of its officers or Directors.
-In addition, the Board may from time to time direct the manner in which and the person or persons by whom a particular document or type of document shall be executed.
-Any person authorized to sign any document may affix the corporate seal to the document.
+Deeds, transfers, assignments, contracts, obligations or other instruments in writing requiring execution by the Corporation may be signed by any two (2) of its officers or Directors.
+In addition, the Board may from time to time direct the manner and the person or persons by whom a particular document or type of document shall be executed.
+Any person authorized to sign any document may affix the corporate seal (if any) to the document.
 Any signing officer may certify a copy of any instrument, resolution, by-law or other document of the Corporation to be a true copy thereof.

-5. Financial Year End
+6. Financial Year End

-6. Banking Arrangements
+7. Banking Arrangements

-The banking business of the Corporation shall be transacted at such bank, trust company or other firm or corporation carrying on a banking business in Canada or elsewhere as the Board of Directors may designate, appoint or authorize from time to time by resolution.
+The banking business of the Corporation shall be transacted at such bank, trust company or other firm or corporation carrying on a banking business in Canada as the Board of Directors may designate, appoint or authorize from time to time by resolution.
 The banking business or any part of it shall be transacted by an officer or officers of the Corporation and/or other persons as the Board of Directors may by resolution from time to time designate, direct or authorize.

-7. Borrowing Powers
+8. Borrowing Powers

 i. borrow money on the credit of the Corporation;